eBayClassifiedsGroup/marathon_deploy/README.md

 ### Roadmap Features
 * Record actions and json payload to a database (for rollback, history, auditing)
 * Deploy a deployment descriptor containing multiple applications
+* Specify deployment strategy (using minimumHealthCapacity) as an option.
+See [Marathon Deployment document](https://mesosphere.github.io/marathon/docs/deployments.html)

 ## Installation